rl404/MAL-Scraper/README.md

 For those who want the **REST API** one, please come [here](https://github.com/rl404/MAL-Scraper-API).

 ### Features
-- Get general information of anime, manga, character (from anime and manga), or people (voice actor, author, staff, etc)
+- Get general information of anime, manga, character (from anime and manga), people (voice actor, author, staff, etc), or review
 - Get additional information of anime or manga video, episode, review, character and staff, statistic and score, or picture
 - Get list of anime or manga of selected studio/producer, magazine, or genre
 - Get list of all anime or manga genre, anime studio/producer or manga magazine